Grzegorz96/Shoper-app-frontend/README.md

 ```bash
  py .\Main.py
 ```
-Program SHOPER.PL connects to the enpoints on the cloud server, you don't need to create a local server.
+Program SHOPER.PL connects to the enpoints on the cloud server, you don't need to create a local backend server.

 ## Lessons Learned